 10. North America’s Art Represented through Stone Carvings, Sculptures to Architecture

 There are as many reasons for carving stone as there are for anything that provides the opportunity for artistic expression, purely from having an income, accomplishing a mission, satisfying a hobby, or creatively challenging oneself.

 As stone masonry work is the oldest skilled trade, stone carving is most likely the oldest art form in North America.
 Moreover, stone sculpture requires many skills and a cognitive sense of proportion, balance, and scale; the artist needs to be able to interpret the possibilities and limitations of a particular stone and technical tool skills.

-Most of the histories of the North American decorative designs have been lost in antiquity.
+Most of the histories of North American decorative designs have been lost in antiquity.
 Many were acquired from natural forms, while others are simple creations of art.

-However, some original architectural models were creations of individual artists and were often the result of a vision quest.
-To the American, the world of the vision quest is mysterious, a place where the soul can leave the body, take part in several strange things and view a lot of unusual sights.
+However, some original architectural models were the creations of individual artists and were often the result of a vision quest.
+To the American, the world of the vision quest is mysterious, a place where the soul can leave the body, take part in several strange things, and view a lot of unusual sights.